hsynercn/tutorials-all-paths/JavaScript Core Language/01_JavaScript: Getting Started.md

 person['age'] = 47;
 ```

-We can use symbols to hide information.
+We can use symbols to hide information in object.
 ```js
 let mySymbol = Symbol();
 let person = {